 Metamodel

 The framework itself is the “Metamodel.”
 It’s an abstraction of what makes up a model.
 It’s not NIEM-specific.
 We use it to define NIEM, but you could use it to define any number of other models.
 There is no “NIEM Metamodel.”

+If you create NIEM as a model, that’s a “NIEM Model Instance (NMI).”
+This is still a conceptual model

-The Metamodel is a crucial tool for creating and maintaining models, but is not something an ordinary NIEM user would usually care about.
+The Metamodel is a crucial tool for creating and maintaining models -- it is not typically not something an ordinary NIEM user would be concerned with.

 Model Instance